khoo0030/api-corppass-service-provider-expressjs/README.md

 ```

 ### XML document
-Sample of the XML document, refer to Section 4.4.3 of the CorpPass Interface Specification v1.5
+Sample of the XML document after decoding the base64-encoded attribute, refer to Section 4.4.3 of the CorpPass Interface Specification v1.5
 ```
 <UserInfo>
   <CPUID>S8979373D</CPUID>